syrkis/virian.org/src/posts/miiii.typ

 == Generalization and grokking

-#cite(<power2022>, form: "prose", style:"american-psychological-association") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
-The phenomenon is now well established @nanda2023, @humayun2024, @wang2024. #cite(<nanda2023>, form: "prose", style:"american-psychological-association") shows that a generalized circuit #quote(attribution: cite(<nanda2023>), "arises from the gradual amplification of structured mechanisms encoded in the weights,") rather than being a relatively sudden and stochastic encounter of an appropriate region of $cal(H)$.
+#cite(<power2022>, form: "prose", style: "american-psychological-association") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
+The phenomenon is now well established @nanda2023, @humayun2024, @wang2024. #cite(<nanda2023>, form: "prose", style: "american-psychological-association") shows that a generalized circuit #quote(attribution: cite(<nanda2023>), "arises from the gradual amplification of structured mechanisms encoded in the weights,") rather than being a relatively sudden and stochastic encounter of an appropriate region of $cal(H)$.
 The important word of the quote is thus "gradual".

-By regarding the series of gradients in time as a stochastic signal, #cite(<lee2024a>, form:"prose", style:"american-psychological-association") proposes decomposing the signal.
-Conceptually, #cite(<lee2024a>, form:"prose", style:"american-psychological-association") argues that in the case of gradient descent, the ordered sequence of gradient updates can be viewed as consisting of two components: _1)_ a fast varying overfitting component, and _2)_ a slow varying generalizing components.
+By regarding the series of gradients in time as a stochastic signal, #cite(<lee2024a>, form: "prose", style: "american-psychological-association") proposes decomposing the signal.
+Conceptually, #cite(<lee2024a>, form: "prose", style: "american-psychological-association") argues that in the case of gradient descent, the ordered sequence of gradient updates can be viewed as consisting of two components: _1)_ a fast varying overfitting component, and _2)_ a slow varying generalizing components.
 The general algorithm explaining the relationship between input and output is the same for all samples, whereas the weights that allow a given model to function are unique for all samples.
 Though not proven, this intuition bears out in that generalization is sped up fifty-fold in some cases.

 This echoes the idea that generalized circuits go through _gradual_ amplification @nanda2023.
-To the extent that this phenomenon is widespread, it bodes well for generalizable DL in that the generalizing signal that one would want to amplify might exist long before the model is fully trained and could potentially be boosted in a targeted way by the method described by #cite(<lee2024a>, form: "prose", style:"american-psychological-association").
+To the extent that this phenomenon is widespread, it bodes well for generalizable DL in that the generalizing signal that one would want to amplify might exist long before the model is fully trained and could potentially be boosted in a targeted way by the method described by #cite(<lee2024a>, form: "prose", style: "american-psychological-association").

 Perhaps the most widespread loss functions used in deep learning are mean cross-entropy @mce (for classification) and mean squared error @mse (for regression).